-The goal of the Route 381 Ohiopyle Multimodal Gateway project was to improve the SR 381 corridor through Ohiopyle State Park and Ohiopyle Borough, Fayette County, PA to better serve all users and all modes of travel.
+The goal of the Route 381 Ohiopyle Multimodal Gateway Project was to improve the SR 381 corridor through Ohiopyle State Park and Ohiopyle Borough, Fayette County, PA to better serve all users and all modes of travel.

-Dawn Schilling, PE, AICP, Project Manager, Environmental Services in our Pittsburgh office, led a led a team of engineers and transportation specialists, including McCormick Taylor, AECOM, Arrow, Survey & Mapping, and Navarro & Wright, to complete this project from preliminary engineering through final design.
+Dawn Schilling, PE, AICP, Project Manager, Environmental Services in our Pittsburgh office, led a team of engineers and transportation specialists, including McCormick Taylor, AECOM, Arrow, Survey & Mapping, and Navarro & Wright, to complete this project from preliminary engineering through final design.
 This work, along with obtaining environmental clearances and permitting, was completed in one year.
-Construction began November 2018.
+Construction began in November 2018.